digitalservicebund/kotlin-application-template/README.md

 ## Vulnerability Scanning

-Scanning container images for vulnerabilities is done with [Trivy](https://github.com/aquasecurity/trivy) as part of the build pipeline step, as well as each night for the latest published image in the container repository.
+Scanning container images for vulnerabilities is performed with [Trivy](https://github.com/aquasecurity/trivy) as part of the pipeline's `build` job, as well as each night for the latest published image in the container repository.

 **To run a scan locally:**